launchdarkly/js-core/packages/tooling/jest/README.md

 [![NPM][jest-dm-badge]][jest-npm-link]
 [![NPM][jest-dt-badge]][jest-npm-link]

+> [!CAUTION]
+> This library is a beta version and should not be considered ready for production use while this message is visible.

 > **Easily unit test LaunchDarkly applications with jest** :clap:

 For more information, see the [complete reference guide for unit testing](https://docs.launchdarkly.com/guides/sdk/unit-tests).